Rhonda Belle Martin

-Rhonda Belle Martin (née Thomley; November 4, 1906 – October 11, 1957) was an American serial killer and family annihilator who was executed by the state of Alabama for the murder of Claude Carroll Martin, her fourth husband, in 1951.
+Rhonda Belle Martin (née Thomley; November 4, 1906 – October 11, 1957) was an American serial killer who was executed by the state of Alabama for the murder of Claude Carroll Martin, her fourth husband, in 1951.
 Martin's method of murder was rat poison; she was also accused of poisoning and murdering her own mother, as well as five of her seven children, all of whom were below the age of 12 at their deaths.
-Only one of her victims, her former stepson and fifth husband Ronald Martin, was known to have survived.
+Only one of her victims, her former stepson and fifth husband, Ronald Martin, was known to have survived.
 Although she initially confessed to all the murders she was accused of committing, she later recanted her confession in the murders of two of her children.

 Martin's execution made her the third and final woman to be electrocuted in Alabama before the Furman v.
-Georgia ruling, as well as the last woman put to death in the state until 2002 when Lynda Lyon Block was executed.
+Georgia ruling, as well as the last woman put to death in the state until 2002, when Lynda Lyon Block was executed.

 Life before murders

 Rhonda Belle Thomley was born in 1906 in Alabama.
-Prior to her arrest, she worked as a waitress.
+Before her arrest, she worked as a waitress.
 At the time of her arrest, she lived in Montgomery, Alabama.

 Murders and apprehension

 She confessed in March 1956 to poisoning her mother, two husbands, and three of her children.
 She denied killing two other children.
 According to a LIFE Magazine article published at the time, she loved getting the get-well cards, and later the sympathy cards, that came when the victims died.
 She took great care to have them buried side by side in a private plot.

 Her fifth husband, Ronald Martin (formerly her stepson, as he was the son of Claude Carroll Martin), was poisoned like the others.
 However, he survived and was left a paraplegic.
 It was his illness that led authorities to look into the strange deaths surrounding Martin.

-Prosecutors said collecting insurance proceeds prompted her killing spree although this is unlikely since she collected only enough to cover burial costs, and she never admitted this was the case.
+Prosecutors said collecting insurance proceeds prompted her killing spree, although this is unlikely since she collected only enough to cover burial costs, and she never admitted this was the case.

 Martin was arrested in March 1956.